aruth2/spectrum-slicing/README.md

 interval, interval_optimization, eig_prev, and nEigPrev behave the same as in dsygvx including with regards to passing of NULL to enable default options.

 returnedeps returns the Eigen Problem Solver object from the SLEPc library.
 The EPS object contains the solution (eigenvalues and eigenvectors) to the problem.
-These can be object by a call to eigenvaluesFromEPS(EPS *epsaddr,double *W,int N), int eigenvectorsFromEPS(EPS *epsaddr,PetscScalar *A,int N), or simultaneous with squareFromEPS(EPS *epsaddr,PetscScalar *A,double *W,int N).
+These can be obtained by a call to eigenvaluesFromEPS(EPS *epsaddr,double *W,int N), int eigenvectorsFromEPS(EPS *epsaddr,PetscScalar *A,int N), or simultaneous with squareFromEPS(EPS *epsaddr,PetscScalar *A,double *W,int N).
 A lot of memory is used by the EPS object and should be cleaned up by EPSDestroy.
-Users solving very large problems may wish to use the features of SIPSolve only for the first diagonalization and perform future diagonalizations starting with returnedeps.

 # What are the important knobs and performance characteristics of the solver?